openlawlibrary/pygls/docs/source/howto/migrate-to-v2.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Servers and clients in pygls v2 now both use the high level asyncio API, removing the need for an explicit ``loop`` argument to be passed in.
-If you need control over the event loop used by pygls you can use functions like :external:py:function:`asyncio.set_event_loop` before starting the server/client.
+If you need control over the event loop used by pygls you can use functions like :external:py:func:`asyncio.set_event_loop` before starting the server/client.

 Removed ``multiprocessing.pool.ThreadPool``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^